p2w34/e-democracy/README.md

 ## e-petitions API.
 AWS setup
 1. API GATEWAY (HTTP)
-- might be a problem due to CORS; then set it properly on AWS, for testing I set Access-Control-Allow-Origin as '*' and Access-Control-Allow-Methods as POST
+- might be a problem due to CORS; then set it properly on AWS, for testing I set Access-Control-Allow-Origin as '*' and Access-Control-Allow-Headers as '*', and Access-Control-Allow-Methods as POST
 2. S3 Bucket (enable versioning to err on the safe side)
 3. Lambda.
 To prepare .zip file for AWS Lambda:
   a. cd www/